Code2Life/node-disk/README.md

 //or query by volumes
 disk.getDisk('C:', (err, data) => { });
-//or like this, because it just compare first letter in windows (async () => {
+//or like this, it's ok to pass a single letter, since it just compare first letter in windows (async () => {
   let info = await disk.getDisk('D');
 })()